Network Capabilities

 # Continue the request

-await page._execute_command(
+await browser.continue_request(

 request_id=request_id,